jtushman/memory_utils/README.rst

 dirty with print statements.
 In our teams recent fight with a memory issue, we created a utility that we found useful and we wanted to share.

+``memory_utils`` deal primarly with RSS memory (Resident Set Size)  The *resident set size* is the portion of a process's memory that is held in RAM.
+The rest of the memory exists in swap of the file system.
+This is in general the most important memory concept to be aware of when dealing with memory constrained systems.

 Install
 -------